chiskas2/333-RGB-LED-MiniCube/README.md

     SCHEMATICS DESCRIPTION

 Directly driven by and connected to an Arduino Nano (or compatible).
 There's also an electret mic preamp to make it react to sound in different ways.
-Using a 3.3V Zener to stabilize a voltage source for it, and using externally referenced analogue reading (Atm I don't remember why I didn't use the Nano's built-in 3.3V source, but this is how I built it.
-So I included it).
+Using a 3.3V Zener to stabilize a voltage source for it (using Arduino's external ADC voltage reference) Atm I don't remember why I didn't use the Nano's built-in 3.3V source, but this is how I built it.
+So I included it.

     You don't have to use or include the mic / preamp thing if you don't want to, but the audio functions won't work then of course.